top of page

 Massaging the calves

-As mentioned above, your calf muscles attach directly to the plantar fascia via the Achilles tendon.
+As mentioned before, your calf muscles attach directly to the plantar fascia via the Achilles tendon.
 Any treatment plan for plantar fasciitis should therefore include massage of the calf muscles.
+I demonstrate how I massage my own calves using a foam roller and ball in the video clip below.

 What you need